danpeig/node-red-meshtastic-msg/README.md

 # Node-RED Meshtastic messages node

-This node allows sending and receiving packets to a Meshtastic mesh network thru a device connected via HTTP.
+This node allows sending and receiving text messages and packets to a Meshtastic network thru a device connected via HTTP.
 It is based on [Meshtastic.js](https://js.meshtastic.org/) library.

+This tool was designed to be super simple  to use.
+The user does not have to worry about protobufs or any sort of enconding.
+Inputs and outputs are either plain text or readable JSON strings.

 ## Features
 - Send and receive text messages to/from any device in the mesh
 - Supervise/monitor device status
 - Subscribe and receive all types of events supported by Meshtastic.js (examples: Atak, Position, Range Test, Map Report, Store and Forward, etc...)
 - Send packets to any Meshtastic APP (port num)
-- Plug and Play: no additional servers, no containers, no CLI, no binary files
+- Plug and Play: Node-RED is the only requirement.
+No additional servers, libraries or external dependencies.
-- Indirect support to MQTT via uplink/downlink channels
+- Indirect support to MQTT via uplink/downlink channels.
-- No need to worry about Protobuf encoding/decoding.
-Life should be easy!

 ## Limitations
 - Connect directly to MQTT server: this is not supported by [Meshtastic.js](https://js.meshtastic.org/)